Torresdale, Philadelphia

-Torresdale, also formerly known as Torrisdale, is a neighborhood in the Far Northeast section of Philadelphia.
+Torresdale, also formerly known as Torrisdale, is a neighborhood in the Far Northeast section of Philadelphia, Pennsylvania, United States.
 Torresdale is located along the Delaware River between Holmesburg and Bensalem Township in neighboring Bucks County.

 The adjacent confluence of the Poquessing Creek with the Delaware River had been favored by William Penn's surveyor, Thomas Holme, as the site for the city that Penn planned to found.
 Although a more southerly site was finally selected, Holme and others acquired property there, where he is buried.

 History

 Torresdale, originally Torrisdale, was named by Charles Macalester for his family's ancestral Scotland home.

 Before the Act of Consolidation, 1854, Torresdale had been part of Delaware Township of Philadelphia County, and before 1853, part of Lower Dublin Township of the same county.